LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 8. Performing depth characterization
 ------------------------------------

-A depth characterization, that includes maximum depth, average depth and defining depth of cavity points, is performed on the detected cavities.
+A depth characterization identifies the degree of burial of the binding site.
+First, it identifies the cavity volume boundary.
+Subsequently, the depth of each cavity point is heuristically estimated by the shortest Euclidean distance between the cavity point and its respective boundary points.
+With this, the maximum and average depths for the detected cavities are calculated.

 ``pyKVFinder.depth`` takes the detected cavities and the grid spacing (``step``) and returns a tuple with a NumPy array with the depth of the cavity points in the 3D grid, a dictionary with the maximum depth of the detected cavities and a dictionary with the average depth of the detected cavities.